FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 This node can connect 1 autonomous system with the simulated world.

 `/AirSim` is a slimmed-down, hard-fork of the [AirSim](https://github.com/microsoft/AirSim) project.
-There is only code located that is shared between operator, ROS-bridge and UE4 plugin.
+There is only code located that is shared between operator, ros-bridge and UE4 plugin.
 When AirSim is compiled, the AirLib binaries are placed within `/UE4Project/Plugins/AirSim/Source/AirLib`.

 This repo uses LFS for some large files.
 All files bigger than 90MB are added to LFS.

 ## Running & Development

-To run the simulation, read the [simulation guide](docs/how-to-simulate.md).
+To **run** the simulation, read the [simulation guide](docs/how-to-simulate.md).

-To build from source and develop this project, read the [development guide](docs/how-to-develop.md).
+To **build from source and develop** this project, read the [development guide](docs/how-to-develop.md).

 ## Credits